RAPcores/rapcores.github.io/_posts/2021-06-01-may-update.md

 As part of [#203](https://github.com/RAPcores/rapcores/pull/203) we were able to increase our base microstep count from 64x to 256x, or any arbitrary power of two.
-The improvement of 256x from 64x on a 200 step/rev stepper motor is minimal, but will likely be more noticable on motors with fewer steps/electrical cycles such as BLDC.
+The improvement of 256x from 64x on a 200 step/rev stepper motor is minimal, but will likely be more noticeable on motors with fewer steps/electrical cycles such as BLDC.

 ## Conclusion